A. Jay Cristol: Civilian career

-Cristol was an adjunct professor at the University of Miami School of Law where he taught advanced bankruptcy courses.
+Cristol was an adjunct professor at the University of Miami School of Law where he taught a bankruptcy course.

 O.J.
 Simpson and other notable rulings

-Judge Cristol presided over many high-profile bankruptcy cases and related proceedings.
-These include the Chapter 11 reorganization of General Development Corporation (one of the largest reorganizations in U.S. history), Prime Motor Inns, Flannigans, Banco Latino International, Arrow Air, and Pan American Airways.
+Cristol presided over the Chapter 11 reorganization of General Development Corporation (one of the largest reorganizations in U.S. history), Prime Motor Inns, Flannigans, Banco Latino International, Arrow Air, and Pan American Airways.

-In 2007, Judge Cristol awarded the rights of O. J. Simpson's book If I Did It to the family of Ronald Goldman to satisfy a $38 million wrongful death judgment against Simpson.
+In 2007, Cristol awarded the rights of O. J. Simpson's book If I Did It to the family of Ronald Goldman to satisfy a $38 million wrongful death judgment against Simpson.

+Humorous opinions

+Cristol was known for his often humorous judicial opinions.
+In 1986, he authored an opinion in the bankruptcy proceedings of Robin E. Love written almost entirely in verse as a parody of Edgar Allan Poe's famous poem, The Raven.
+The decision was also notable because Cristol uses it to deny his own sua sponte motion to dismiss.

+In 1992, when a bank's computer repeatedly and erroneously sent letters to debtors John Coffey Vivian and Margaret Vivian regarding a debt Cristol had ordered discharged, the judge held the computer in civil contempt of court after writing that the issue "has truly established, beyond any reasonable doubt, that Mr. and Mrs. Vivian have no sense of humor and no gratitude whatsoever for the court's prior efforts on their behalf."
+Cristol continued: